jacksticha26/Jack_AI_Chem_2026/README.md

 classify a data set of 12 molecules as soluble and nonsoluble.
 This is a simple example of what can be done with a decision tree, with more adjustability possible using different packages on python.

+-The seventh coding project dives into KMeans algorithm sorting of different groups of elements.
+The two different coding files here include a sorting of group one elements and the noble gasses.
+This demonstrates our ability to organize these substances based on chemical information, not just a computer deciding on the similarities and differences.